rilindo/Puppet-Professional-Certification-Study-Guide/README.md

-# PPT-203-Certification
+# PPT-203-Certification Resources

-Online resources for Puppet Professional 2015 Certification
+Online resources that will help you prepare for taking the Puppet Professional 2015 Certification exam.
+This is not likely a complete list - please make a pull request if there something that should be added here.

 ## Exam Objectives

+These are the exam objectives you review and understand in order to pass the test.
+The objectives are current as of April 13, 2015.

 ### Language